HARTFORD FIREFIGHTERS RETIRED ASSOCIATION, INC.

 days and these men were bold, Tonight they’re aged and tired, but absolutely worth their

-weight in GOLD!
+Weight in GOLD!

-Poems by – George T. Camarco
+From: George T. Camarco